 A study conducted by NATA found that 82% of members surveyed felt they were not prepared to deal with psychological impact of catastrophic events.
 In 2014, the NATA Board of Directors approved the development of a peer-to-peer support program to assist members in the aftermath of a critical incident or catastrophic event.
 The program, ATs Care, offers training opportunities to athletic trainers from a leading organization in crisis management training.
 The training enables members to enhance their knowledge of crisis intervention in order to equip them to support their peers in the aftermath of a critical incident.

 Scroll down to view a video explaining the ATs Care initiative.

 How can ATs Care help you in a crisis?

 - Pre-Incident Education: What is Critical Incident Stress Management (CISM)?

 Provide athletic trainers and collegiate athletic training students with educational materials about critical incidents, post-traumatic stress and the effects of each in the workplace and in one’s personal life.

 Offer training to ATs and athletic training students at national, district and potentially state meetings and create a network of athletic trainers trained in psychological first-aid.

 Provide psychological and emotional support to athletic trainers through phone calls, on-scene assessment support, demobilization intervention, post-incident defusing or one-on-one interaction, group debriefings and follow-up.

-The tentative program launch is spring 2017.
-If you have questions or would like more information about becoming a peer support provider, contact Katie Scott in the executive department.
+- If you have questions or would like more information about becoming a peer support provider, contact Katie Scott.